 Before consumption, you should dilute the concentrate with ice, water, or milk to taste.
 The process usually takes 3 to 24 hours, depending on the volume of the drink and individual preferences.

-The Yama coffee maker is a quality product.
+The Yama best coffee maker is a quality product.
 It is handmade with borosilicate glass.
 It is a real work of art.
-From a distance, it may resemble a siphon coffee maker, but it does not use any heat to produce coffee.
+From a distance, it may resemble a siphon coffee maker, but it does not use any heat to produce cup of coffee.

 Aeropress Coffee Makers

-The Aeropress is the most modern equipment for coffee preparation, as it was invented in 2005.
+The Aeropress coffee maker is the most modern equipment for coffee preparation, as it was invented in 2005.
 However, the way it operates has been known to humanity for ages.

 The device resembles a syringe with a filter in the lid, through which passes boiling water mixed with coffee grounds.
 In fact, the Aeropress works similarly to an espresso machine: Water passes through the coffee under pressure, brewing it and pulling out all the extracts.

 An Aeropress is usually made of durable plastic that does not bend or scratch and that will last a long time.
-If you brew coffee two or three times every day, the Aeropress will last five years.
+If you brew cup of coffee two or three times every day, the Aeropress coffee maker will last five years.